-One of the great themes of the pontificate of St. Pope John Paul, and one carried into the present day by both Pope Benedict and Pope Francis, is that of Divine Mercy.
-For John Paul the institution of Divine Mercy Sunday in 2000 went way beyond any ethnic solidarity with his fellow Pole, St. Faustina Kowalska, whose visions form the basis for the modern devotion to the Divine Mercy of Christ.
+One of the great themes of the pontificate of St. Pope John Paul, and one carried into the present day by Pope Benedict and Pope Francis, is that of Divine Mercy.
+For John Paul, the institution of Divine Mercy, Sunday in 2000, went way beyond any ethnic solidarity with his fellow Pole, St. Faustina Kowalska, whose visions form the basis for the modern devotion to the Divine Mercy of Christ.

-Yet, everywhere He turns there is nothing but scorn and abuse and ultimately death.
+Yet, everywhere He turns, there is nothing but scorn, abuse, and ultimately, death.

 And those words also remind us of how we are to respond when we are in need of mercy and no one sees the face of Jesus in us.
-As the world continues along the path towards its end and the Second Coming, more and more will the gap between those who love their enemies and those who hate them become apparent.
-Without Christ-like love for those who are “on the other side” dialogue among nations and neighbors gives way to violence and war.
+As the world continues along the path toward its end and the Second Coming, more and more, the gap between those who love their enemies and those who hate them will become apparent.
+Without Christ-like love for those who are “on the other side,” dialogue among nations and neighbors gives way to violence and war.

 As tensions at home and abroad escalate, how many are willing to look to Christ on the Cross as the model of how to act when they feel slighted, discriminated against or abused?
 Who will show the commitment to Jesus that is necessary to be wounded by another, possibly intentionally, and to show mercy to the one who, according to the ways of the world, should be made to pay?